fenago/ml-bootcamp/Lab_3.md

 Logistic
-regression has a lot in common with linear regression, the model we learned in the previous chapter.
+regression has a lot in common with linear regression, the model we learned in the previous lab.
 If you remember, the linear regression model is a regression model that can predict a number.
 It has the form